J. Ryan Bellmore

 BS: Oregon State University

-Ryan completed his Ph.D. in 2011 with Dr. Colden Baxter in the ISU Stream Ecology Center.
+Ryan completed his Ph.D. in 2011 with Dr. Colden Baxter in the ISU Stream Ecology Center, and is presently an ecologist with the USGS Forest and Rangeland Ecosystem Science Center in Corvallis, Oregon.
 Ryan came to Idaho after doing his B.S. in Fisheries and Wildlife Science at Oregon State University and working as a fisheries biologist with the US Geological Survey in Klamath Falls, Oregon.
 His doctoral research focused on floodplain and restoration ecology in the Columbia River basin.
 He conducted studies in the upper Salmon River basin in central Idaho, and also the Methow River in northern Washington.
-He is presently a Fisheries Biologist with the USGS Western Fisheries Research Center, Columbia River Research Laboratory in Cook, Washington.

 Bellmore, J. R. and C.V.
 Baxter.
+2014.
 Effects of geomorphic process domains on the structure and function of aquatic ecosystems: a comparison of floodplain and confined river segments.
-River Research and Applications.
-In press.
+River Research and Applications 30: 617–630.

 Bellmore, J. R., C.V.
 Baxter, P.J.
 Connolly, and K. Martens.
 2013.
 The floodplain food web mosaic: a study of its importance to Pacific salmon and steelhead with implications for their restoration.
 Ecological Applications 23:189–207.